globus/automation-examples/README.md

 ### Running the scripts

-##### globus_folder_sync.py/cli-sync.sh
+##### globus_folder_sync.py and cli-sync.sh

-The app transfers `/share/godata/` directory from Tutorial Endpoint 1 to `/~/sync-demo/` in a user's home directory on Tutorial Endpoint 2.
-To run the app make sure that you have `sync-demo` directory created on Tutorial Endpoint 2, or change `DESTINATION_PATH` in `globus_folder_sync.py`.
-When you run the app, the app will launch a web browser to get a authorization code.
-After you consent, copy an authorization code to the app prompt:
+The app transfers `/share/godata/` directory from Tutorial Endpoint 1 to `/~/sync-demo/` on Tutorial Endpoint 2.
+The destination path must exist before the script is executed.
+The path can also be changed by specifying a different value of `DESTINATION_PATH` in `globus_folder_sync.py`.
+The script launches a web browser to get an OAuth authorization code.
+After you consent and copy the code code to the 'Enter the auth code' prompt, access and refresh tokens are obtained from the Globus Auth service and saved in transfer-data.json file to avoid going through the OAuth flow every time, when the application is executed.

 ```
 $ python globus_folder_sync.py